dhendo/node-mongodb-schema-validator/README.md

-node-mongo-schema-tester -  A schema tester for node and MongoDB
+node-mongodb-schema-tester -  A schema tester for node and MongoDB
 ================================================================

 Use https://github.com/JamesCropcho/variety to validate the schema found in a mongodb collection using node.